veryalien/mycobit/README.md

 This behaviour is also implemented in mycobit, but first you'll need to copy the 'default' file to the micro:bit.
 The easiest way is to get the 'default' file from the mycobit github repository and copy it to your mu-code directory.

 Use the mu files tab to show the files on your micro:bit.
-On the left you'll see the list of files on your micro:bit, most probably just main.py (mycobit.py is automatically renamed to main.py as it's copied) and any programs you've saved in the file 'mycobit'.
+On the left you'll see the list of files on your micro:bit, with mycobit installed probably just mycobit programs you might have saved.
 Programs are saved and loaded to and from the micro:bit micropython file system via a file called 'mycobit'.

 On the right side, mu will show the list of files on your computer, if you've copied 'default' to your mu-code directory it will appear here.

 Drag the 'default' file onto the micro:bit file list.
 It will be copied over to the micro:bit.
-You only have to do this once, or after you've been using your micro:bit for other things and the micropython file system got re-flashed.
+You only have to do this once, or after you've been using your micro:bit for other things, or perhaps modifying the mycobit python program, and the micropython file system got re-flashed.

 Now you can use the editor to load the default mycobit programs whenever you want, this will however completely overwrite any stored programs in the file 'mycobit'.